-Heartburn is experienced when stomach acid comes into contact with the lining of the food pipe.
+A person might experience heartburn when stomach acid comes into contact with the lining of the food pipe.
 This can cause the following symptoms:

-- A feeling of burning behind the breastbone, neck, and throat
+- a feeling of burning behind the breastbone, neck, and throat

-- Taste changes
+- taste changes

-- Voice hoarseness that is made worse by eating, leaning forward, and lying down
+- voice hoarseness that is made worse by eating, leaning forward, and lying down

 Heartburn may progress into a condition called gastroesophageal reflux disease or GERD.